Pakistan Red Crescent Society

-Pakistan Red Crescent is the largest humanitarian organization in Pakistan and was formed by act of Parliament in 1947.
-It is working with a mission to become leading humanitarian organization of Pakistan, committed to prevent and alleviate human sufferings by mobilizing the power of humanity through volunteers.
+Pakistan Red Crescent Society is working with a mission to become leading humanitarian organization of Pakistan, committed to prevent and alleviate human sufferings by mobilizing the power of humanity through volunteers.

 Branches

-Pakistan Red Crescent Society's headquarters are located in Islamabad, while it has branches in all administrative units of Pakistan.
-These branches, as well as the 92 district level branches spread across the country, ensures that the coordination of the Society's field operations.
+Pakistan Red Crescent Society's headquarters are located in Islamabad, and Provincial/State Branch Headquarters are in Karachi, Lahore, Peshawar, Quetta, Muzaffarabad, Gilgit respectively, while it has branches in all administrative units of Pakistan.
+These branches as well as the 92 district level branches are spread across the country, that ensures the coordination of the Society's field operations.

+Presidents of PRCS provincial branches

+Every province has its own PRCS Provincial Branch, whose President is the Governor of that province.